itayG98/Box-Data-Structure-app/README.md

 - Main tree has Double type key and BST type value
 - Each inner BST has Double type key and Box type value

-### geting Ienumerable BST of the ranged valid values
+### Getting Ienumerable BST of the ranged valid values
 https://github.com/itayG98/Box-Data-Structure-app/blob/2228db6354a857bc19bea6448301e56606ac8630/DataStructure/BST.cs#L207-L230

 ### Method returns best offer as an enumerable using the previos Ienumerable method